Statistics at a Glance

 U.S. 2016–2020, All Races, Both Sexes

 Changes Over Time

-Using statistical models for analysis, rates for new non-Hodgkin lymphoma cases have been rising on average 0.5% each year over 2002-2011.
-Death rates have been falling on average 2.7% each year over 2001-2010.
-5-year survival trends are shown below the figure.
+Using statistical models for analysis, age-adjusted rates for new non-Hodgkin lymphoma cases have been falling on average 0.9% each year over 2010–2019.
+Age-adjusted death rates have been falling on average 2.2% each year over 2011–2020.
+5-year relative survival trends are shown below.